dekomote/nautilus-min.us/README.rst

 INSTALLATION
 ############

+1. Use the deb package.
+Should be in github download section.

+    dpkg -i package_name.deb

+Remember to restart nautilus:

+    nautilus -q or
+    killall nautilus

+This installs all dependencies, so you don't have to worry about anything else.

-Copy all files from the package into $HOME/.nautilus/python-extensions/
+2. Copy all files from the package into $HOME/.nautilus/python-extensions/

 Install python-nautilus package (http://projects.gnome.org/nautilus-python/):